Destinations Greece Athens

 Book at thedolli.com ↗

-The legendary Astir Palace, reopened under Four Seasons management in 2019 after a five-year, €100-million restoration.
-303 rooms and suites across three buildings on a 75-acre Vouliagmeni peninsula, with a private cove (Astir Beach), three pools, three restaurants (Matsuhisa Athens, Michelin-starred Pelagos for fine seafood, classical Mercure), a serious spa, and the resort traditional Athenian families have stayed at since the 1960s.
+The legendary Astir Palace — Greece's first Four Seasons — reopened in 2019 after a major, multi-year restoration.
+303 rooms and suites across three buildings on a 75-acre Vouliagmeni peninsula, with a private cove (Astir Beach), three pools, three restaurants (Matsuhisa Athens, Michelin-starred Pelagos for fine seafood, the Italian Mercato), a serious spa, and the resort traditional Athenian families have stayed at since the 1960s.
 25 minutes from Syntagma by cab; resort feel, not city stay.
 Book three months ahead in summer.

 What it's known for